-Meet Dale Bayliss, RN / Advanced Care Paramedic / Author
+Meet Dale Bayliss, Registered Nurse / Advanced Care Paramedic / Author

 My Pledge: “I will change the world if only one person at a time.”

-Several years ago, I had the realization that we had lost way too many people from our teams without recognizing it.
-I also realized we are always in harm’s way, even if we can’t see it at the time.
-All the way from Mayerthorpe, to Moncton, to St. Albert.
-School, religious, and political shooting events are real wake up calls to many of us.
+Several years ago, I had the realization that we had lost too many people from our teams without recognizing it.
+I also realized we are always in harm’s way, even if we cannot see it at the time.
+All the way from Mayerthorpe, to Moncton, to our St. Albert RCMP police shooting, to the many School shootings, religious, and political shooting events are real wake up calls to many of us.
 There was a time I thought we were all safe in the EMS world.
-I never thought we were in danger, but our society has changed and the value for human life is not as upheld as it once was.
+I never thought we were in danger, but our society has changed, and the value of human life is not as upheld as it once was.
 Some people that hate others so freely, also disrespect the helpers who wear uniforms.
-Even though our intentions are help people, our uniforms can make us a target.
+Even though our intentions are to help people, our uniforms can make us a target.
 We need to look out for each other on and off the job.

-I thought long and hard about other ways to help and I came up with an idea.
+I thought long and hard about other ways to help and I produced an idea.
 A set of books that openly discuss the challenges and negative effects of a caregiver in healthcare could promote more open discussions about PTSD and Caregiver Fatigue.
-Perhaps, by sharing stories and experiences a lot of us have had, it would encourage others to share their stories, and eventually it would become more acceptable and easier to talk about the bad stuff.
+By sharing stories and experiences a lot of us have had, it would encourage others to share their stories, and eventually it would become more acceptable and easier to talk about the serious stuff.
 These books should appeal to all levels of practitioners, yet be available to anyone to read, and so began my new career as an author.

 It was my initial dream to publish seven books, all dealing with the trials and tribulations of front-line healthcare workers, but the loss of my therapy dog, Tinsel, has bumped that goal up to eight.
-My first book was published in July 2017: Caretakers & Lifesavers: My Memoirs – To Hell and Back, which is the story of my life to date.
+My first book was published in July 2017: Caretakers & Lifesavers: My Memoirs – To Hell and Back, which is the story of my life up to June 2017.

-I then published and finished book two, Between Life & Death, in October 2017 and this book will forever be my biggest gift to my EMS family, and to my late therapy dog, Tinsel, who was stolen from me by cancer.
-Book two is my attempt to reach the hearts of people and show them that EMS is a wonderful and a rewarding career; yet, at the same time share the risks and potential for harm that can occur.
+I then published and finished Book #2, Between Life & Death, in October 2017 and this book will forever be my biggest gift to my EMS family, and to my late therapy dog, Tinsel, who was stolen from me by cancer.
+Book #2 Between Life & Death, is my attempt to reach the hearts of people and show them that EMS is a wonderful and a rewarding career; yet, at the same time share the risks and potential for harm that can occur.
 The normal feelings of helplessness and grief can have a price on our souls, but I am living proof that no matter what happens we can get through it.
-I hope this book encourages people to help themselves and each other with dealing with stress, life’s challenges, personal challenges, and PTSD from a real life approach.
+I hope this book encourages people to help themselves and each other with dealing with stress, life’s challenges, personal challenges, and PTSD from a real-life approach.
 It has been a huge hit with many readers.

-Update: December 25th 2018: I just published and released book three Nobody Walks Alone: Overcoming the Darkness of EMS
+December 25th, 2018: I published and released Book #3 Nobody Walks Alone: Overcoming the Darkness of EMS

-With people working together as a team to challenge a patient’s medical disasters or traumatic injures and the right desire to make the system better we are what makes the difference in all patient’s outcomes.
-Despite our best intentions some cases we will lose the battle for life but often destiny was decided before we ever got the 9-1-1 call.
-With the pure dedication to help others in their time of need we can make anything possible, even on the worst calls.
+Book #3 – Nobody Walks Alone: Overcoming the Darkness of EMS shares my dreams, my wisdom and shows the world how we could make our services even better than they are already.
+With people working together as a team to challenge a patient’s medical disasters or traumatic injuries and the right desire to make the system better we are what makes the difference in all patient’s outcomes.
+Despite our best intentions in some cases, we will lose the battle for life but often destiny was decided before we ever got the 9-1-1 call.
+With pure dedication to help others in their time of need we can make anything possible, even on the worst calls.
+This book is my idea of how to build an ideal EMS system.
 You, along with the influence of the one right person at your side as your partner, can stimulate a change in our existing world.
 With extra effort, we can improve our current Emergency Medical Services (EMS) or medical system and make it even better if we are up for the challenge.
-No matter the obstacles we face; with the right determination, the right people at your side, and the right persistence and endurance nothing is impossible.
+No matter the obstacles we face; with the right determination, the right people at your side, and the right persistence and endurance, nothing is impossible.

 Nothing is impossible with determination and the support of our amazing friends and co-workers.